spine-tools/Spine-Toolbox/README.md

 #### Installation fails

 Please make sure you are using Python 3.7 or Python 3.8 to install the requirements.

+#### Installation from PyPI fails due to package requirement conflictions
+Spine Toolbox release versions from PyPI require some very specific versions of the dependant packages.
+This may cause problems when installing the app (`pip install spinetoolbox`) to an existing environment.
+In this case, please use [pipx](https://pypa.github.io/pipx/) for installing Spine Toolbox in an isolated environment or use Mini/Anaconda as an environment manager.

 #### Installation fails on Linux
 If Python runs into errors while installing on Linux systems, running the